High Risk Breast and Ovarian Clinics

 Research gives us more insight into preventing cancer

-The Risk Assessment Program provides ongoing studies of the biological, genetic and environmental factors that influence cancer risk.
+The Risk Assessment Clinic provides the most up-to-date clinical recommendations based on proven research and national guidelines, as well as ongoing studies of the biological, genetic and environmental factors that influence cancer risk.
 The program responds to the rapid progress in the field of human genetics.
 Studies have shown that breast and ovarian cancer may be familial, which means that it may run in families.
 Scientists are working to understand more about the hereditary factors, or genes, that influence the risk of these cancers for both men and women.
 We continue to study mutations in BRCA1, BRCA2 and other cancer-related genes.
 As members of the Human Genome Studies Consortium, we are exploring new directions in genetic risk assessment.

 One of the first of its kind, the program was the only one in the Philadelphia region when it opened in 1991.

-The program was developed by Mary B. Daly, MD, PhD, who remains an internationally- recognized leader in cancer prevention and control.
-The Risk Assessment Program was originally established with funds from the National Cancer Institute and the Dyson Foundation, a foundation in honor of Margaret M. Dyson, who died in December 1990 after a brief battle with ovarian cancer.
+The program was developed by Mary B. Daly, MD, PhD, who remains an internationally-recognized leader in cancer prevention and control.
+The Risk Assessment Clinic was originally established with funds from the National Cancer Institute and the Dyson Foundation, a foundation in honor of Margaret M. Dyson, who died in December 1990 after a brief battle with ovarian cancer.